 return A[1]

 In Worst case this algorithms stops at i=n+1 and the number of comparisons done is = n-1.
 Even though this looks better than the first solution but it could be worse in practice.
 On a highly pipelined architecture with branch prediction, first one is much better than the second one, even though it does more comparisons per loop.
 So testing for large array sizes with random shuffling of elements will give clear insight into which algorithm is faster.
+Now an extremely clever solution which is based on observation that if we pair array elements and strike out a pair if its both the elements are distinct or else return the pair element as majority element.
+If all pair are striked out then what ever element is left has to be majority element.

 i = 1